ericcornelissen/shescape/CONTRIBUTING.md

 FUZZ_SHELL=powershell.exe
 ```

-After fuzzing has completed you can use `npm run fuzz:coverage` to generate a
+Upon completion, a fuzz coverage report is generated at `_reports/fuzz/`.
+If it
-fuzz coverage report at `_reports/fuzz/`.
-This command will fail if you did not
+is missing you can use `npm run fuzz:coverage` to generate it on demand.
+Note
-first run a fuzz session to completion.
+that this will fail if you did not first run a fuzz session.

 When you discover a bug by fuzzing please keep the crash file.
 If you do not
 plan to fix the bug, either follow the [security policy] or file a [bug report]